AndrewESmith/ReadOnlyContactSystem/readme.md

 You can see the source at github (https://github.com/AndrewESmith/ReadOnlyContactSystem) It is hosted on heroku here: http://readonlycontactsystem.herokuapp.com/

-The goal is to implement the following tools and technologies &nbsp;
+The goal is to implement a contact system using the following tools and technologies &nbsp;
     - neo4j
 	- nodejs
 	- git